The annual cost of gun violence in America—$2.8 billion in emergency room, inpatient charges

 Firearm injuries were ninefold higher among male than female patients and were highest among males 20 to 24 years old

 The average emergency department and inpatient charges annually were $5,254 and $95,887, respectively, resulting in approximately $2.8 billion in annual charges for the group studied.
 Gani notes that more than half of patients in the study sample were uninsured or self-paying, which means they either bear the burden of the actual hospital charges, or these charges are unrecovered and add to the overall uncompensated care provided by hospitals and health care systems.

-The overall incidence of ED admissions for firearm-related injuries decreased 22.9 percent from 2009 to 2013.
+The overall incidence of emergency department admissions for firearm-related injuries decreased 22.9 percent from 2009 to 2013.
 However, emergency department visits generally increased for those older than 30 and increased overall for the entire study population in 2014.

 The proportion of patients who arrived with a previously diagnosed mental health disorder rose over the study period

 The proportion of patients injured by unintentional firearm-related injury increased.
 The majority of patients were injured by assault (49.5 percent) or unintentional injury (35.3 percent).
 Attempted suicide accounted for 5.3 percent.

 Gani says the study's main limitation is that it did not account for pre-hospital deaths or those who didn't go to an emergency department after a firearm-related injury, so it likely underestimates the overall burden of firearm-related injuries, but he believes the new data paints an updated picture of gun violence trends.

 "Until people are aware of the problem's full extent, we can't have the best informed discussions to guide policy," Gani says.

 Other authors on this study include Joseph V. Sakran and Joseph K. Canner of the Johns Hopkins University School of Medicine.